juliuspr/on-hornplaying/content/conceptual/sound-production/introduction.md

 ---
-title: "Introduction: What is a Mental Model?"
+title: "Introduction"
 draft: true
 weight: 1
 ---

-In this chapter you will:
+This book is about our mental models, when we go about producing sounds on the horn.
+In this chapter we will:

-- Introduce the idea of a mental model.
+- Present the idea of a mental model
-- Discuss why they are useful
+- Discuss why we need to investigate mental models

-- They are always already present.
-- How to think is as important as how to do
+TL;DR. We need to investigate our mental models, because they affect how we do things.
+The better our mental models, the better we practice and performance will be.
+Becoming aware of our mental models will help to deal with feedback and troubleshoot issues that may arise.

 ## What is a mental model?